Cloud stocks jump on SAP bid for SuccessFactors

 "The cloud software sector is being consolidated faster than we were expecting, and most investors will likely conclude that Taleo is the most obvious acquisition candidate and that Oracle is the most obvious buyer," it said in a research note.

-The SuccessFactors acquisition will help SAP catch up with rival Oracle Corp, which recently said it would buy online customer service company RightNow Technologies Inc.
+The SuccessFactors acquisition will help SAP catch up with rival Oracle Corp ORCL.O, which recently said it would buy online customer service company RightNow Technologies Inc RNOW.O.

 These acquisitions are expected to spur interest in the cloud technology market, which includes companies that provide sales force automation, human resources and databases.